How to Write a Compelling Character Arc

 - The Truth: Heroism is just as much about the inner strength to follow your own moral compass in the face of adversity than it is about facing down danger.

-Character Arc Map: Character believes Lie that they’re unworthy of journey → Character is overcome by obstacles on the journey because they continue to cling to Lie → Character is forced to confront the Truth about their inner strength → Character believes Truth and wins.
+Character Arc Map: They believe the Lie that they’re unworthy of journey → They are overcome by obstacles on the journey because they continue to cling to Lie → They are forced to confront the Truth about their inner strength → They believe the Truth and they win.